aYu4ko/ToFAS/README.md

-Automation script for various tasks in 'Tower of Fantasy' game.
+Automation script for various tasks in ToF.
+Not maintained anymore.